MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-Anchorages/part-110-Anchorage-Regulations/subpart-B-Anchorage-Grounds/section-110.145.md

 (i) Temporary floats or buoys for marking anchors or moorings in place will be allowed in this area.
 Fixed mooring piles or stakes will not be allowed.

-(c) *Bristol Harbor* - (1) *Anchorage O.* South of the south line of Franklin Street extended westerly; west of a line bearing 164°30′ parallel to and 400 feet westerly from the State harbor line between Franklin and Constitution Streets, and of a line ranging 244° from a point on the north line of Constitution Street extended 400 feet beyond the State harbor line toward Usher Rock Buoy 3; and north of the north line of Union Street extended to the Popasquash Neck shore.
+(c) *Bristol Harbor*—(1) *Anchorage O.* South of the south line of Franklin Street extended westerly; west of a line bearing 164°30′ parallel to and 400 feet westerly from the State harbor line between Franklin and Constitution Streets, and of a line ranging 244° from a point on the north line of Constitution Street extended 400 feet beyond the State harbor line toward Usher Rock Buoy 3; and north of the north line of Union Street extended to the Popasquash Neck shore.

 (i) Temporary floats or buoys for marking anchors or moorings in place will be allowed in this area.
 Fixed mooring piles or stakes will not be allowed.